directorjin/Computer-Graphics---3D-Scene-Viewer/README.md

 Description
 ===========

-This code is a C-language implementation of SIFT for Extraction of keypoint.
+This code is a C-language implementation of 3D-Scene-Viewer.
 ----------------------------------------------
 This Project is that Loads 3D polygonal model and renders it as point clouds, wireframe and triangles
 ---------------------------------------------